Dia to buy German firm Schlecker's Iberian drugstores

-MADRID, Sept 28 (Reuters) - Spanish discount supermarket chain Dia is to acquire the Spanish and Portuguese arms of insolvent German drugstore chain Schlecker, it said on Friday, to diversify its product range and expand its presence in the two countries.
+MADRID (Reuters) - Spanish discount supermarket chain Dia (DIDA.MC) is to acquire the Spanish and Portuguese arms of insolvent German drugstore chain Schlecker, it said on Friday, to diversify its product range and expand its presence in the two countries.

 The German company reported net sales of 318 million euros on the Iberian peninsula in 2011.